legendac/ToyRobot/README.md

 ### Clone

 - Clone this repo to your local machine using `https://github.com/legendac/ToyRobot`
-- Switch directory to the folder
+- In your terminal / command prompt, enter the folder directory
+- Let's get started!

 ### Setup